-Required: Hand Made: The four pages must be hand made, not using any special tools like WordPress.
+The four pages must be hand made, not using any special tools like Word-Press.
 However, you are free to have additional pages that were created using other tools.
 Make sure that the four special pages are easy to identify for grading purposes.

-Required: Copyright: All images must be your own work or provided by someone close to you.
+Images: All images must be your own work or provided by someone close to you.

-Optional: Pictures taken by yourself or family members or personal friends.
+Okay: Pictures taken by yourself or family members or personal friends.

-Forbidden: Pictures copied from Google or Wikipedia or any other "distant" source.
+Not Okay: Pictures copied from Google or Wikipedia or any other "distant" source.

-Required: Attribution: Each picture, including background images, no matter what the source is, must tell nearby (easy to find) who took the picture and what their relationship to you is.
-For example, "taken by myself" or "taken by my sister Arnette" or "taken by my friend Mosese."
+Attribution: Each picture, including background images, no matter what the source is, must tell nearby (easy to find) who took the picture and what their relationship to you is.
+For example, "taken by my sister Arnette" or "taken by my friend Mosese."

-Required: Text: All actual content text must be written by you personally.
+Text: All actual content text must be written by you personally.

-Forbidden: You cannot copy text from another tourist site.
+You cannot copy text from another tourist site.

-Optional: You can use lorem ipsum generated elsewhere to flesh out your website.
+You can use lorem ipsum generated elsewhere to flesh out your website.

-Required: Landing: Your homepage must be uncluttered and easily fit on a 16x9 laptop screen without scrolling.
+Uncluttered Landing Page: Your homepage must be uncluttered and easily fit on a 16x9 laptop screen without scrolling.

-Optional: It should look good on a cell phone but that is not required.
+It should look good on a cell phone but that is not required.

-Required: Docroot: The landing page must be the root page of your website.
+The landing page must be the root page of your website.
 It cannot be in a subdirectory.
 It must be named (index.html).
 The other pages can have any names you want.

-Required: Article: At least one page must be (or look like) an extended write-up with four or more pictures about this place you love.
+Extended Article: At least one page must be (or look like) an extended write-up with four or more pictures about this place you love.